alanbbond/virtualnasfic2020/NASFiCnews.md

 Fan Funds like GUFF, DUFF and LAFF enable fans to travel to other countries and continents to attend their major conventions and meet the local fans.
 They are funded through donations and fan fund auctions.
 The [NASFiC fan fund auction](https://www.facebook.com/events/s/nasfic-fan-fund-auction/322469925862126/ ) is being organized on Facebook.
 Visit the page to donate an item (any time) or bid on an item (after 4 pm Friday).

-Current items include Tuckerizations from Gillian Pollack, a knitted lace shawl from Esther MacCallum-Stewart, a private mixology less from Tammy Coxen (_ed: #shamelessselfpromotion_) and more!
+Current items include Tuckerizations from Gillian Pollack, a knitted lace shawl from Esther MacCallum-Stewart, a private mixology lesson from Tammy Coxen (_ed: #shamelessselfpromotion_) and more!
 Including this fabulous Skele-Posse plush Sabbath from Emily the Strange, donated by Geri Sullivan.

 ![](/assets/images/skelekitty-1.jpg)